Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Extended Related Work

 While several papers~\citep{Luca_JMLR_2019,Nguyen_ICLR_2019,Nguyen_ICML_2019,Kuditipudi_NIPS_2019} have discussed nonlinear mode connectivity, there is little theoretical analysis on LMC. \cite{Ferbach_AISTATS_2023} provided an upper bound on the minimal width of the hidden layer to satisfy LMC.
 However, to prove this, they assumed the independence of all neuron's weight vectors inside a given layer.
-It is unlikely that this assumption holds for models after training. \citet{Zhou_NIPS_2023} introduced the concept of layerwise linear feature connectivity (LLFC) and showed that LLFC implies LMC.
+It is unlikely that this assumption holds for models after training.
+Partially similar to our paper, \cite{Signh_HiLD_2024} demonstrated that the barrier value can be approximated using a second-order Taylor approximation for the case of spawning~\citep{Zhou_NIPS_2023}.
+However, they have not validated this approach for permutations, and we revealed that a second-order Taylor approximation fails to accurately estimate the barrier value in the case of permutations. \citet{Zhou_NIPS_2023} introduced the concept of layerwise linear feature connectivity (LLFC) and showed that LLFC implies LMC.
 Additionally, \citet{Zhou_NIPS_2023} demonstrated that if weak additivity for ReLU activation and the commutativity property are satisfied, then both LLFC and LMC are satisfied.
-However, we show that the $L_2$ distance between the models after permutation is not close enough to satisfy the commutativity property.
+However, we show that the $L^2$ distance between the models after permutation is not close enough to satisfy the commutativity property.
 This motivated us to investigate the relationship between LMC and WM.

 \paragraph{Model merging.} Relevant topics of LMC include model merging and federated learning. \citet{McMahan_AISTATS_2017} and \cite{Konecny_arxiv_2016} introduced the concept of federated learning, where a model is trained on divided datasets. \citet{Wang_ICLR_2020} proposed a federated learning method by permuting each component unit and then averaging the weights of the models. \citet{Singh_NIPS_2020} proposed a method for merging models by performing alignments of model weights using optimal transport, which is similar to the method proposed by \cite{Ainsworth_ICLR_2023}.
 Although their method is designed for model fusion and its performance is inferior to that of Ainsworth et al.'s method, it can be considered an LMC-based method because it uses hard alignments for the same architecture. \citet{Wortsman_ICML_2022} proposed a method to improve test accuracy without increasing inference cost, unlike ensemble methods, by averaging the weights of models fine-tuned with different hyperparameters.